-- Complete annual progress reports each year by April 15 to assist in determining compliance with ACT's mission and interest in their academic coursework and research.
+- Complete annual progress reports each year to assist in determining compliance with ACT's mission and interest in their academic coursework and research.

 - Continued support as a Graduate College ACT Fellow requires remaining in good academic standing with strong evidence of academic progress, and strong evidence that coursework and research remains consistent with multicultural interests and ACT Values, and have successful completion of the comprehensive examination.

 - Participation in Grad DEI and/or ACT events as invited throughout the academic year and in at least one summer internship at ACT or at an approved location.